SanjayLegacy/SanjayLegacy/README.md

 ### Hi there 👋

 - 👋 Hi, I’m @SanjayLegacy
-- 👀 I’m interested in programming and UI /UX desigining
+- 👀 I’m interested in programming and integrating API Data with front-end applications.
 - 📫 How to reach me - sanjaysenthilkumar2499@gmail.com